Archive for the 'Museums generally' Category

 N8 Audiotours asked members of the public to create their own audiotours about items found in venues around Amsterdam.

 Brooklyn Museum launched 1stfans.
-“A 1stfan membership is an interactive relationship with the museum that takes place online and in the museum.
+“1stfan membership is an interactive relationship with the museum that takes place online and in the museum.
 Part of this relationship is through websites like Facebook, Twitter and Flickr where private members’ areas contain content for 1stfan members.
 The content in these areas includes artists composing tweets, members sharing pictures, exclusive videos and access to an active online community.”

 The V&A in London used a skillfully designed web page to lead people through webpages containing clues to which interested bloggers responded.
 “The bloggers received further cryptic messages over the next few weeks and 7thsyndikate also entered their real lives with graffiti planted near their homes and adverts placed in newspapers.
 This all ended with an instruction to dress in a hat and sunglasses, and with a newspaper under the left arm, these spies were to meet a man wearing a tan mac, bowler hat and dark shoes at the Albert Memorial in London.
 From here he marched them single file to the entrance of the V&A and the exhibition “Cold War Modern”.
-In total, 35 bloggers made it to the special preview of the exhibition.
+In total, 35 bloggers made it to the special preview of the exhibition.”

 Education: Noel Pearson